 New Kroger - The new 100,000 square-foot store will be located at the intersection of Commerce Parkway and Highway 393 in Buckner.
 It will also have a gas station with 20 fuel pumps, a Starbucks and The Little Clinic.

 Goshen Library - A 5+ acre land donation looks to be open to the new proposed 15,000 sqft building.
 Better accommodating the population in the area.
 An upgrade from the current 3,000 sqft building at Creasy Mahan Nature Preserve.

 Oldham County Courthouse - Renovations are underway.
 The historic courthouse will be moved twice within the block this year.
-New courthouse is expected to re-open late 2024.
+The new courthouse is expected to re-open late 2024.

 Springs Park - Located in La Grange plans to open Phase 1 in June.
-This new phase will feature a farmers’ market pavilion, playground, splashed, and open green space.
+This new phase will feature a farmers’ market pavilion, playground, splash pad, and open green space.
 Future plans will include an amphitheater, walking trails, and a skatepark.

 "As an experienced REALTOR and a long-time resident of Oldham County, KY.
 I've not only just enjoyed living here for over 30+ years but also working here.
 I have attended the Oldham County schools and now get to enjoy watching my kids go through the same schools.
 I understand the benefits this community provides.
 If you have any questions about any homes for sale in Oldham County KY, please give us a call.
 Not only have we helped numerous clients buy and sell real estate in Oldham County, but we have gone through the process personally and are well-equipped to help."

 Oldham County Resources